Tax Guide for Brewers and Distributors

 - Regulation 1603, Taxable Sales of Food Products

 - Regulation 2553, Losses Resulting From Disaster, Vandalism, Malicious Mischief, or Insurrection

 The Census Bureau is the official US Government Authority that manages the NAICS Coding System.
 Go to the 2012 NAICS search tool to determine your NAICS code.

 Returns, Reports, and Forms

 - CDTFA-217, Common Carrier's Report of Delivery

 - CDTFA-269-A, Beer and Wine Imported into California Report

-- BOE-501-BW, Beer and Wine Importer Tax Return
+- CDTFA-501-BW, Beer and Wine Importer Tax Return

 Partial Exemption Certificates